InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ## 7.9 - Digital Out-Of-Home <a name="dooh"></a>

 This section details the unique differences between trading the online world of digital display and real-world aspects of Digital Out-Of-Home (DOOH) media.
-Each sub section links to the key objects that enable DOOH to be traded using the OpenRTB standard.
+Each sub section references the key objects that enable DOOH to be traded using the OpenRTB standard.

 ### 7.9.1 -  Multiple/Variable Impressions
 The OpenRTB trading method was built around the assumption that a targeted user holds one device and is served an ad as they visit a webpage e.g. One impression = One user.